-RS Component’s Director for Industrial Solutions Richard Jeffers explains how to identify a critical backlog and develop a restoration strategy supporting Maintenance, Repair and Operations (MRO)
+RS Component’s Director for Maintenance Solutions Richard Jeffers explains how to identify a critical backlog and develop a restoration strategy supporting Maintenance, Repair and Operations (MRO)

 A crucial element of any effective maintenance capability is an accurate knowledge of any maintenance backlog and how to quantify the impact it has on your ability to offer the asset owner the right capability from the assets.
 By understanding cost and risk you can engage in meaningful discussions about budgets to restore or replace degraded assets.